epogrebnyak/abacus/README.md

 book = book.close()
 ```

-Alternatively you can use chained syntax for steps 2-4 above.
+You can also use chained operation syntax for steps 2-4:

 ```python
 book = (chart.book()